cnichte/basic-electron-typescript-react-starter/README.md

 ![Screenshot Database Settings and Switch](readme-images/screenshot-002.png)

 IPC Ping-Pong.
+Observe the behavior in the VS code terminal and in the browser-log of the developer-tools.
 Note that the header buttons can also be hidden/deactivated.

 ![Screenshot IPC Ping-Pong](readme-images/screenshot-003.png)